Nicky Lopez Player Props: Braves vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective nine K/9, the 10th-best in MLB.
+- The Yankees pitching staff is 13th in the league with a collective 8.9 strikeouts per nine innings.

-- The Yankees' 4.01 team ERA ranks 11th among all MLB pitching staffs.
+- The Yankees' 4.07 team ERA ranks 14th across all MLB pitching staffs.

-- Yankees pitchers combine to allow 145 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- Yankees pitchers combine to allow 147 total home runs at a rate of 1.2 per game (to rank 20th in the league).

 © 2023 Data Skrive.
 All rights reserved.